 3. Conduct Proper Maintenance of Shingles

-If you find damage, you can potentially fix it yourself, but it is always best to leave those delicate shingle repairs to a professional roofing contractor.
+If you find damage, you can potentially fix it yourself, but it is always best to leave delicate shingle repairs to a professional roofing contractor.
+An expert can ensure the repair is done correctly, using the right materials and techniques to prevent further damage.

 4. Get Rid of Any Moss, Mold, or Other Forms of Growth

-Another roof maintenance tip is cleaning up any moss, mold, or other yucky stuff that might be caking your roof.
+One of the most critical roof maintenance tips is regularly cleaning up any moss, mold, or other yucky stuff that might be caking your roof.

-Moss is particularly dangerous because too much of it can damage your roof to the point where you’ll need a new one entirely, and roof replacement costs are never cheap!
+A mossy roof is particularly dangerous because it can be damaged not just in its superficial layers, but it may have advanced to the point where you’ll need a new one entirely, and roof replacement costs are somewhat expensive, so anticipating them is always a great advantage!

 To deal with moss, conduct close-up inspections of your roof to catch any traces of growing moss early on and remove it with a scrub brush and some water.